 Section 1.2.3 applies here if a pyramid box is not completely square onto the box before it, or if the initial box is hanging over the edge of the bin at all.
-If the box then falls the rider who's leg it is can correct at any point, they can even place their box on first before correcting it.
-A reminder that this is only the case if the box at a later time in the race and all other mistakes must be corrected as per normal.

 Rider 1 starts with a pyramid box they place this onto the bin at the centre line.
 They then ride to the top of the arena where they collect 1 pyramid box from the top bin.
 They place this onto the bin at the centre line, they can then change over or carry on to collect another box.
 As long as all four boxes are collected they can be done in any order as long as each rider collects at least 1.